Zeljko-Predjeskovic/Statistic_Viewer/README.md

 1. open project in IDE

-2. got to File -> project structures -> libraries and add the /lib folde path from your javafx jdk
+2. got to File -> project structures -> libraries and add the /lib folder path from your javafx sdk

 ![setup libraries](images/setup1.PNG)